oscell/PickMe_Algolia_demo/README.md

 The diagram below shows how to index and query dishes in a way that aggregates by restaurant.

 Dishes are indexed with restaurant objects.
-The 'distinct' attribute is set to `true`, grouping by `restaurantID`.
+The `distinct` attribute is set to `true`, grouping by `restaurantID`.

 This involves a sequence of two query steps:
 1. Query dishes and receive a set of different restaurants.